Possed/CV/README.md

 ## Who I am
 A full-stack developer, fresh Makers graduate, currently looking for a job.
-I have always worked in different health-care roles until I realizes that coding would give me the freedom to work in any industry I want doing what I love most: experimenting, building and destroying things.
+I have always worked in different health-care roles until I realised that coding would give me the freedom to work in any industry I want, doing what I love most: experimenting, building and destroying things.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites |